-Image: In situation 4, it becomes clear that prior to the actual execution, we consider all consecutive future (!) positions of our whole body.
-It doesn't matter where the shop window is positioned between our body and the take-off board; the action is not performed.
-Mathematically, one can argue that an uninterrupted series of consecutive positions P creates a line or line segment shape (action trajectory shape).
-The image provides a perfect visual representation that within the approaching action, we first form a perceptual image of the entire latent action trajectory shape before we actually execute anything.
+Image: In situation 4, it becomes clear that prior to the actual execution, we consider all consecutive future (!) positions of the boat.
+It doesn't matter where the shop window is positioned between the boat and the bridge; the action is not performed.
+Mathematically, one can argue that an uninterrupted series of consecutive positions $P$ creates a line segment or line segment shape (action trajectory shape).
+The image provides a perfect visual representation that within the rowing action, we first form a perceptual image of the entire latent action trajectory shape before we actually execute anything.

-This means that we assess every position $P(0-n)$ between our body and the take-off board beforehand, clearly determining whether each position P allows the whole body to pass through so that it can ultimately cross the take-off board.
-In relationship to which it can be observed that if one position P is not empty (!), the mission is aborted.
-Upon which you can draw the factual conclusion that we will have to look at (!) c.q. we will have to perceive every position $P(x)$ between the beginning of the approach and the take-off board beforehand if that specific position $P(x)$ is also allowing the physical dimensions of our whole body to pass.
-Mathematically, an uninterrupted series of consecutive positions P can be designated as a line or line segment shape (action trajectory shape).
-Which completes the scientific proof that within the approach within the long jump, we first form a perceptual image of the entire latent action trajectory shape out of the perspective of the whole body before we actually execute anything.
+This means that we assess every position $P(0-n)$ between the boat and the pillars of the bridge beforehand, clearly determining whether each position $P$ allows the boat (including the passenger) to pass through so that it can ultimately cross the bridge.
+In relationship to which it can be observed that if one position $P$ is not empty (!), the mission is aborted.
+Upon which you can draw the factual conclusion that we will have to look at (!) c.q. we will have to perceive every position $P(x)$ between the boat and the bridge beforehand if that specific position $P(x)$ is also allowing the physical dimensions of the boat (including the passenger) to pass.
+Mathematically, an uninterrupted series of consecutive positions $P$ can be designated as a line or line segment shape (action trajectory shape).
+This completes the scientific proof that within a rowing action, we first form a perceptual image of the entire latent action trajectory shape before we actually execute anything.

-Part 3 - Walking versus a stepper - Walking demands a coupling of a secondary (internal) focus to a primary (external) focus; The step machine solely requires a secondary (internal) focus aught In A Line The explanatory model of all motoric movement actions
+Part 3 - (Rowing/Rowing machine) Rowing encompasses the linking of a secondary (internal) focus to a primary (external) focus - The rowing machine doesn't construct an action trajectory shape and solely requires a secondary (internal) focus

+Caught In A Line

+The explanatory model of all motoric movement actions